Aliases for ABCA7 Gene

 GeneCards Summary for ABCA7 Gene

-ABCA7 (ATP-Binding Cassette, Sub-Family A (ABC1), Member 7) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
-GO annotations related to this gene include transporter activity and phospholipid transporter activity.
-An important paralog of this gene is ABCA4.
+ABCA7 (ATP Binding Cassette Subfamily A Member 7) is a Protein Coding gene.
+Diseases associated with ABCA7 include Alzheimer Disease 9 and Early-Onset, Autosomal Dominant Alzheimer Disease.
+Among its related pathways are Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
+An important paralog of this gene is ABCA1.